Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ## Section 1: Context

-*In this section, you should explain how this project came about.
-Retain all relevant details about the project’s history and context, especially if this is a continuation of a previous project.*

-*If there are any slide decks or email threads that started before this project, you should include them as well.*

 In recent years, the launch of new Mass Rapid Transit (MRT) lines, including the Downtown Line and Thomson-East Coast Line, has resulted in a decline in ridership for certain trunk bus services — long routes that connect various neighborhoods across Singapore.
 These trunk services tend to be slower and less predictable than MRT travel.
 To improve efficiency and optimize resources, the Land Transport Authority (LTA) is seeking to streamline Singapore's public transport options by encouraging commuters to transition to these new MRT lines instead of relying on overlapping bus routes.

 This project was initiated to identify bus routes that run closely parallel MRT lines, allowing LTA to prioritize potential adjustments for cost-effectiveness and enhanced commuter experience.